salehmuhaysin/DFIR-Tools/README.md

 -t: print the command
 -r: run only if there is argument
 -L1: one argument at the same time, means one file per command

+Note: if you use -L1 and write output on text file, the result might be missed up, so it is better not using it if there are many input files